vmplacco/linemake/README.md

 ## Citing `linemake` in your published work

 * If you use `linemake` in your work, please cite the presentation paper [Placco et al. (2021, Res.
-Notes AAS, 5, 92)](https://ui.adsabs.harvard.edu/abs/2021RNAAS...5...92P), this github repository (as a footnote), and the relevant articles listed below.
+Notes AAS, 5, 92)](https://ui.adsabs.harvard.edu/abs/2021RNAAS...5...92P), this github repository as a footnote, and the relevant articles listed below.

 * `linemake` is also on the [Astrophysics Source Code Libray](https://ascl.net/2104.027) <a href="https://ascl.net/2104.027"><img src="https://img.shields.io/badge/ascl-2104.027-blue.svg?colorB=262255" alt="ascl:2104.027" /></a>

 ## Disclaimer

 The choices of which lines of which species to include in `linemake` have often been driven by the authors' own spectroscopic interests (e.g., note the large number of entries for transitions of neutron-capture elements that can only be detected in vacuum-UV spectroscopy).
 However, we would welcome hearing from users who can suggest other strongly-sourced species (with recent reliable lab/theory results) that might be added to our database.

+## Downloading `linemake`

+* For non-git users, click on the green `Code` button on the top right then "Download ZIP".
+Unzip the file in your folder of choice and follow the installation instructions below.

+* For `git` users, `git clone https://github.com/vmplacco/linemake.git` will set up the repository locally, so you can then follow the instructions below.

+If you have any issues, send an email to vmplacco@gmail.com or file an issue on this repository.

 ## Compiling the code and known idiosyncrasies